 Vaudeville at the Orpheum was successful for almost two decades.
 Then in 1923, after a show that featured singer Blossom Seeley, a fire started and the theatre burned to the ground.

 In 1928, at a cost of $1.6 million, a new Orpheum was built on the original site of the Grand, but it was a different theater.
 The new Orpheum is twice as large as her predecessor and opulently decorated.
 Lavish tasseled brocade draperies, enormous crystal chandeliers, gilded moldings, and the Mighty Wurlitzer pipe organ are just a few of its new amenities.

 As vaudeville's popularity waned, the Orpheum was purchased by the Malco movie theater chain in 1940 and presented first run movies until 1976, when Malco decided to sell the building.
 There was even talk of demolishing the old theater to build an office complex.
 However, in 1977 the Memphis Development Foundation purchased the Orpheum and began bringing Broadway productions and concerts back to the theatre.

 A grand reopening celebration was held in January of 1984, and it signaled the rebirth of entertainment in downtown Memphis.

-Throughout the last three decades, the Orpheum has brought in large-scale Broadway shows, like The Lion King, Wicked, Cats and Les Miserables, while continuing to offer performances from great entertainers like Jerry Seinfeld, John Mellencamp, Sarah McLachlan, Tony Bennett, the Goo Goo Dolls, and many more.
+Thanks to these improvements, the Orpheum has brought in large-scale Broadway shows, like The Lion King, Wicked, Cats and Les Miserables, while continuing to offer performances from great entertainers like Aziz Ansari, Bob Dylan, Jerry Seinfeld, Mary J. Blige, Sarah McLachlan, Tyler Perry, Tony Bennett, and many more.